jchillah/Sylando/README.md

-press on <>Code Button open with Xcode and enjoy
+press on green <> Code Button open with Xcode and enjoy